khaleelpaul-green/readme-generator/Develop/README.md

   ## Description

-  this is a readme generator.
+  This is a readme generator.

   ## Table of Contents